twisted/towncrier/docs/cli.rst

    Don't delete news fragments after the build and don't ask for confirmation whether to delete or keep the fragments.

-.. option:: --strict

-   Fail if there are any news fragments that have invalid filenames.
-   This is automatically turned on if ``build_ignore_filenames`` has been set in the configuration.

 ``towncrier create``
 --------------------